 Term Time Absence

-Term Time Absence Request Form - click here to download
+Term Time Absence Request Form - click here to download: legal information

 It is a parent’s legal responsibility to ensure their children receive appropriate education.
 Failing to send your child to school regularly without good reason is a criminal offence.